Business Support Childcare and Playwork providers

 - Clybiau Plant Cymru Kids' Clubs: Business support to help a Caerphilly Club re-open following Covid-19

-- Clybiau Plant Cymru Kids' Clubs: Supporting the development of a new Out of School Childcare Club in Cardiff
+- Clybiau Plant Cymru Kids' Clubs: Business support to set up a new Welsh language After School Childcare Club in Newport

 - Clybiau Plant Cymru Kids' Clubs: Benefits of registration with Care Inspectorate Wales (After School and Holiday Club)

 - Clybiau Plant Cymru Kids’ Clubs: Developing holiday care for children with complex needs as a Charitable Incorporated Organisation

 - Mudiad Meithrin: Support for Cylchoedd Meithrin

 - National Day Nurseries Association Cymru: Support on Applying for Funding & Developing Mother Goose Nursery

 - National Day Nurseries Association Cymru: Support on developing Welsh Language provision in a nursery setting